yossadh/yossadh.github.io/_drafts/2018-12-19-christmas-protein.md

   - coding
 ---

-I deal with protein sequences a lot for my work and once in a while it brings a smile on my face to see some intelligible words appearing amidst the seemingly randon letters.
+I deal with protein sequences a lot for my work and once in a while it brings a smile on my face to see some intelligible words appearing amidst the seemingly random letters.
 Since this is Advent, I wondered whether I can find some Christmas-sy words in the known protein universe!

 This silly exercise will also show you a glimpse of data processing workflow commonly encountered in bioinformatics.
 Who says you can't learn something while having fun? ;)